 This program is set up so that users can systematically browse and utilize lessons, precautions, improvement case studies, and countermeasures from a managerial perspective and the perspective of their technological field.

-The Mitsubishi Electric Group incorporates consideration for quality into products from the design and development stage, promotes activities to improve quality in all processes—including manufacturing, shipping and after-sales service—and works to make ongoing improvements in product quality, safety and reliability.
+The Mitsubishi Electric Group incorporates the promotion of quality into products from the design and development stage, promotes activities to improve quality in all processes—including manufacturing, shipping and after-sales service—and works to improve product quality, safety and reliability.

-In particular, initiatives were launched in fiscal 2012 to develop human resources who are capable of assessing and verifying customer requests and basic product functions at the development and design stages, understanding designs that ensure and guarantee functionality, stability, safety and reliability, and executing and driving the process of incorporating and designing quality.
-These initiatives are being pursued in all relevant departments in Japan with an eye to achieving their intended achievements in human resource development by fiscal 2021.
+In particular, initiatives were launched in fiscal 2012 to develop human resources (key persons who incorporate customer feedback into product quality) who are capable of assessing customer requests and basic product functions at the development and design stages and executing and driving designs that ensure and guarantee functionality, stability, safety and reliability (the process of incorporating and designing quality).
+These initiatives are being pursued in all relevant departments in Japan with an eye to achieving their intended achievements in human resource development by 2020.

-With regard to affiliates in Japan and overseas that engage in production, installation and maintenance, initiatives were also launched in fiscal 2012 for onsite verification of operational processes (design, procurement, production), responses to failures and legal compliance, and management of laws, regulations and standards.
+With regard to affiliates inside and outside Japan, initiatives were also launched in fiscal 2012 for management of the laws, regulations and standards, onsite verification of operational processes (production, manufacturing, installation and maintenance), and responses to failures and legal compliance.

 Inside the room